Bg

 Even though your baby is bigger and stronger now, it’s still important to follow safe bottle-feeding practices.
 Hold your baby close when bottle feeding, never prop or leave the bottle in your baby’s mouth, and don’t put them to bed with a bottle.

-Before you know it, your baby will be ready for !
+Before you know it, your baby will be ready for!
 Start introducing them to this idea by bringing them to the table during mealtime or letting them watch you prepare food in the kitchen.
+It’s all about curiosity and setting the stage for tasting new flavors.

-While it’s best for most babies to wait until 6 months to , you may begin to see some signs of readiness.
+While it’s best for most babies to wait until 6 months to, you may begin to see some signs of readiness.
 Your baby may start to bring toys and other objects to their mouth, become interested in what you are eating, be able to sit unassisted, and improve their head and neck control.
+These little hints let you know they’re getting ready, but there’s no need to rush it.

-By now, your baby is likely sleeping or starting to sleep in longer stretches at night — and it probably feels great!
-However, it is still common for babies at this age to need to eat 1 — 2 times during the night at this age.
+By now, your baby is probably stretching out those nighttime snoozes — and it probably feels like a miracle!
+But even at 5 months old, it is still common for babies at this age to need to eat 1 - 2 times during the night.
 If they wake up hungry, go ahead and feed as you normally would.
+These occasional wake-ups are developmentally appropriate, not setbacks.
+They’re your baby’s way of staying nourished and checking in to feel secure with you.

-Feeding your 5 month old comes with the benefit of confidence in both you and your baby’s feeding abilities.
-It is a special time to enjoy them being little and looking forward to enjoying the next chapter of feeding - starting solids!
+• Feeding your 5 month old comes with the benefit of confidence in both you and your baby’s feeding abilities.
+Feeding on demand is still the way to go, but you might be able to notice the predictable pieces in your baby’s schedule.
 Keep following your instincts and keep doing what works best for your family.

 5 month old feeding schedule FAQ